Lixody/Eir/README.md

 	`nuget restore`
 7. Build solution
 	`msbuild ./PHPAnalysis.sln`
-8. Add _config.yml_ file with correct settings - See _config-template.yml_
+8. Update the _config.yml_ file with correct settings
 	- Remember to reference the _FileWriter_ and/or the _WordPress_ dll files if needed
 9. Run the analysis
 	`mono PHPAnalysis.exe --all --target ./myPhpFile.php`